Chocolate: Industry

 Early in the 21st century, roughly two-thirds of the world's cocoa was produced in West Africa, with 43% sourced from Ivory Coast, which commonly used child labor.
 That year some 50 million people around the world depended on cocoa as a source of livelihood.
 As of 2007 in the UK, most chocolatiers purchase their chocolate from them, to melt, mold and package to their own design.

 The two main jobs associated with creating chocolate candy are chocolate makers and chocolatiers.
 Chocolate makers use harvested cocoa beans and other ingredients to produce couverture chocolate (covering).
 Chocolatiers use the finished couverture to make chocolate candies (bars and truffles).

-Production costs can be decreased by reducing cocoa solids content or by substituting cocoa butter with another fat.
+Production costs can be decreased by reducing cocoa content, usually by substituting cocoa butter with another fat.
 Cocoa growers object to allowing the resulting food to be called "chocolate", due to the risk of lower demand for their crops.